 - Arrange all travel and accommodation.

-While in the field, you have to:
+While undertaking the Fellowship, you have to:

 - Check in at least once a week with fellowship staff, describing work accomplished so far, plans for the following week, and general reflections.

 - Ensure that your community partner is supporting the project appropriately and remaining in contact with the Center staff as requested.

 Following the Fellowship work, we require you to:

 - Submit a brief report describing your experiences in the field.
 Alternatively, you can write a project blog during the course of the project.

 - Complete an online evaluation of your fellowship experience.